Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Texas A&M Stats and Trends

-- In Texas A&M's seven games this season, it has four wins against the spread.
+- Texas A&M has four wins against the spread in seven games this year.

-- This season, the Aggies have won ATS in each of their two games as a favorite of 19.5 points or more.
+- The Aggies have always covered the spread this season when favored by 19.5 points or more.

-- Texas A&M's games this year have hit the over on two of eight set point totals (25%).

-- Texas A&M is 4-1 against the spread and 4-1 overall this season when the team scores more than 21.7 points.
+- Texas A&M is 4-1 against the spread and 4-1 overall in games when it puts up more than 21.7 points.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.